Differences Between Home Construction Loan Vs Home Loan_Banner

 A home construction loan is a financial instrument one can avail of if they wish to finance the construction of anything from a single-story bungalow or villa to an elaborate multi-unit complex.
 Most of the time, this kind of loan is a short-term loan, you can use the loan amount to pay for the costs of building a house on your plot of land.

 To ensure that the funds are exclusively utilized for building, lenders only disburse this form of loan during the construction phase and assess property construction at regular intervals.
 Your loan is secured by a mortgage on the property.
 A house construction loan is eligible for the same tax breaks as a Home Loan.
-Under Sections 80C and 24(b) of the Income Tax Act, you can get tax breaks on both the principal and the interest.
+Under Sections 80C and Section 24(b) of the Income Tax Act, you can get tax breaks on both the principal and the interest.

 Additional Read: Factors to Consider Before Applying for a Home Construction Loan